Gotham Gala

 • Art

-Beautiful, buoyant, beguiling bubbles are coming back to the New York Hall of Science (NYSCI) in Queens as of Friday, November 17.
-The beloved bubbles exhibit, which has been closed for five years, will return bigger, better and bubblier than ever.
+Beautiful, buoyant, beguiling bubbles are back at the New York Hall of Science (NYSCI) in Queens.
+The beloved bubbles exhibit, which had been closed for five years, has returned bigger, better and bubblier than ever.

 The Big Bubble Experiment encourages kids of all ages to experiment and discover through the joy of playing with bubbles.
 That includes blowing, stretching, popping and looking closely to see what happens at each move.